 - Prepare the eggnog the night before you make this.

-- Cut up the bread and place in your casserole dish. (you can do this the night before as well if you cover it with plastic wrap so it doesn't dry out).
+- If cutting up the bread, do so and place it in your casserole dish. (you can do this the night before as well if you cover it with plastic wrap so it doesn't dry out).
 If using slices, simply cut them in half and stack them, cut end down, in the dish as shown in the main photo.

 - Cool slightly and serve with maple syrup, honey, fruit or nuts for topping.